univention/univention-corporate-server/doc/app-center/identity_management.rst

 rights management* section.
 This extends the IDM by a checkbox and an administrator of the UCS system can activate or deactivate each user individually for the app.
 The setting can then be found in the Users UMC module and is called :guilabel:`Apps`.
-It is also possible to make significantly more complex settings.
+It's also possible to make significantly more complex settings.
 See :ref:`User rights management <user-rights-management>` for more details.